tAndreani/IPVARIABLE/README.md

 We selected ENCODE experiments for four different proteins according to the following standard criteria:
 1) from the same cell line
 2) from the same lab (Snyder)
+3) quality check filter passed (green color)
-3) processed with the same bioinformatics ENCODE pipeline
+4) processed with the same bioinformatics ENCODE pipeline
-4) statistical test performed as Irreproducibility Discovery Rate (IDR)
+5) statistical test performed as Irreproducibility Discovery Rate (IDR)
-5) peaks significant at 5% FDR
+6) peaks significant at 5% FDR

 Here we select experiments of 4 proteins and each one with 3 replicates from cell line K562 in the Human Genome annotation GRCh38, example call:
 `python get_list.py K562 3 4 GRCh38`